Child addicts at heart of Indonesia anti-smoking suit

 "Whenever he wants a cigarette he looks like he is in a trance," she told Reuters, saying that he sometimes hit her and her daughters to demand cigarettes.

-Hadi smokes two packs a day, adding to the financial stress on his parents given that his father earns only $5-6 per day as a laborer and part-time motor bike taxi driver.
+Hadi smokes two packs a day, adding to the financial stress on his parents given that his father earns only $5-6 per day as a labourer and part-time motor bike taxi driver.

 "If there is no money left at home, nothing to sell anymore, he would go to the grocery shop, get money by helping park cars and come back home with cigarettes, sometimes a pack, sometimes two and expensive brands too," said his father Umar.